nitin-dominic/NR/_pages/about.md

 ### My working **philosophy**

-My working philosophies are inspired by biblical characters and their perspective towards life, meaning, and purpose.
+My working philosophies are inspired by biblical heroes and their perspective towards life's purpose.